drozdziak1/neuro/README.md

-# Neuro
+#Neuro
-Becoming less dumb by learning how neural networks work
+Becoming less dumb by learning how machine learning (and, eventually, neural networks) work